×

 What is a Spleen?

 The spleen is an essential component situated in the uppermost section of the abdomen, situated below the ribcage.
-Despite being a relatively small body organ, it serves a variety of crucial functions in the human body.
+Although it is a relatively small organ, it plays a significant role in performing various essential functions in the human body.

 The primary task of the spleen is to filter blood, serving as a reservoir that aids in expelling broken red blood cells and platelets from circulatory channels.
 It is also required for the immune system, as it stimulates the production of white blood cells and antibodies for defense against health problems.

-The spleen acts as a reservoir for red blood cells, releasing them into the circulatory system during hemorrhage.
+The spleen functions as a reserve for red blood cells, releasing them into circulation during heavy bleeding.

 Anatomy of the Spleen

-The spleen, an organ found in the upper left part of the abdomen beneath the ribcage, has several important aspects to consider when studying its anatomy:
+The spleen, which is located in the upper left abdomen beneath the ribcage, has several key anatomical features to consider:

 1. Location: The spleen is positioned below the ribcage, on the side of the diaphragm.
 Typically, it rests between the 11th and 12th ribs.
 However, slight variations in its location can occur from person to person.